 Nash’s multi-party computation technology (MPC) keeps a user’s full private key secret.
-This means that connecting to dapps through our Android app is considerably safer than using a browser extension!
+This means that connecting to dapps through our mobile app is considerably safer than using a browser extension!

 Most people think blockchain transactions are signed with one all-powerful private key.
 But with MPC, Nash generates signatures using two sub-keys instead.
 One sub-key is held by the user, the other by Nash.
 This lets Nash add security features like withdrawal limits and address whitelists.
 If an attacker has obtained the user’s login details and tries to withdraw assets to an unapproved address, Nash can simply reject the transfer.